Hasitha-Welikannage/pahana-edu-billing-system/README.md

 3. Database Setup
  - Create MySQL database: CREATE DATABASE `pahana_billing`;
- - Update persistence.xml with your DB credentials
+ - Update database.properties with your DB credentials

 4. Run the application from the Netbeans IDE

-5. For the front end open the front_end folder in vsCode then run "npm init" then "npm run dev"
+5. For the front end open the front_end folder in vsCode then run "npm install" then "npm run dev"